Can a prenup for sex tapes keep you safe from revenge porn?

 Rumuki (Japanese for "room key") wants to protect people from "revenge porn" by requiring explicit permission to film, and view, intimate sexual experiences.
 The app is the creation of 24-year-old software engineer Nathan Kot, who refers to it as a digital rights management tool -- for sex tapes.

 The term revenge porn refers to non-consensual pornography that's distributed for purposes that range from public shaming, to making money, to extorting victims for more material.
-Sometimes the videos or photos are filmed consensually at the time, but they're used by an ex post-breakup to destroy a person's reputation.
+Sometimes the videos or photos are filmed consensually, but they're used by an ex post-breakup to destroy a person's reputation.

-Rumuki partners looking to film a sex tape download the app and are required to exchange "keys" to connect their phones, which requires a QR code scan.
+Partners looking to film a sex tape download the Rumuki app and are required to exchange "keys" to connect their phones, which requires a QR code scan.
 One party is given a recording key and can film a video, which is encoded and encrypted as it films.
 The file is stored locally on a phone.

 To view the video (and it's only video for now but photos may come later) partners must be given playback permission -- something either party can revoke at any time -- and that permission key for one-time playback that automatically expires after one week.
 Partners can choose to delete the recording later if, for example, a breakup occurs.